Obesity has become a widespread issue, affecting millions globally, and its treatment continues to be a major focus in health research.

 For people with sarcobesity, calorie control needs to be balanced carefully to ensure that fat is reduced without exacerbating muscle loss.

-Calorie control, when combined with resistance training and adequate protein intake, can help combat sarcobesity by promoting fat loss while preserving lean muscle mass.
+Calorie control, when combined with resistance training (such as squats) and adequate protein intake, can help combat sarcobesity by promoting fat loss while preserving lean muscle mass.

 In this way, metabolism is boosted by maintaining or even increasing muscle mass, which is more metabolically active than fat.